 LoTW is preferred, but I like paper QSLs, too.
 Particularly uniquely designed ones.
 I am sure there are enough "smart cookies" (or "clever biscuits") to keep the originality flowing.

 If I need your QSL, you will hear from me.
-If you need my QSL, you can simply send yours direct or via bureau, or to speed things up request my QSL using the ClubLog OQRS.
-Use the ClubLog log search below to check if you are in the log and to access OQRS.
+If you need my QSL, send yours direct or via bureau, or use the ClubLog OQRS below.
 I will send my QSL; receiving yours would be much appreciated.

 The picture above was taken in the Gallery of Antiquities of the British Museum some years ago: the other guy is Darius the Great.
 I was VE3FDT back then; his callsign could not be determined.

 If the above picture was taken today, it could look like the one below.
 The other guy would still be Darius the Great with an undetermined callsign and I would be VE3BR.